william-pfalzgraff/kac-zwanzig/README.md

 $$
 H=\frac{p^2}{2M}+\frac{1}{2}M\Omega^2q^2+\sum_{j=1}^{N}\left[\frac{p_j^2}{2}+\frac{\omega_j^2}{2}\Big(x_j-\frac{\sqrt{k_j}}{\omega_j}\,q\Big)^2\right]. \tag{1}
 $$

-The oscillators are tied to the particle's position, so displacing the particle stretches every spring; the form of the coupling guarantees that no net force acts on a resting particle (the usual "counter-term").

 **The bath kernel and the spectral density.** The bath acts on the particle through one function only,